wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/exchange-hybrid-deployment-requirements/includes/6-compare-exchange-delegated-federation-open-authentication.md

 Open Authentication typically involves three components that must communicate with each other using the HTTPS protocol (Port 443):

- -  a trusted authorization server
+ -  A trusted authorization server
- -  two services
+ -  Two services

 The trusted authorization server, or token server, issues security tokens to the two services.
 These security tokens verify the authenticity of both services.
 They also ensure that user credentials and passwords don't pass between servers.